Carly Jean Girard

 An Illinois native, Dr. Girard resides in the northwest suburbs with her husband and their son.

-Dr. Kneip received her professional doctorate in Audiology.
+Dr. Jones received her professional doctorate in Audiology.
 Professional interests include diagnosis and treatment of hearing loss, patient education, and empowering patients to be advocates for themselves and others with hearing loss.

-Dr. Kneip resides in the northwest suburbs.
+Dr. Jones resides in the northwest suburbs.
 She enjoys watching football, and spending time with her family and friends.

 Dr. Stuehm received her professional doctorate in Audiology from Northern Illinois University.
 She is passionate about patient education, treating hearing loss, and providing an improved quality of life for our patients through better hearing.
 She also has an interest in cochlear implants and is devoted to providing her patients with alternative solutions when hearing aids are no longer adequate.